usc-isi-i2/kgtk/docs/ifexists.md

 The ifexists command filters a KGTK file, passing through only those rows for which one or more specified columns match records in a second KGTK file.

+This implementation, in Python, builds an im-memory dictionary of the key values in the --filter-on file.
+Performance will be poor, and execution may fail, if the --filter-on file is very large.

 The fields to match may be supplied by the user.
 If not supplied, the following defaults will be used.  "left" refers to the KFTK file being filtered, and "right" refers to the file supplying the matching records.

 | Left    | Right   | Key fields |
 | ------- | ------- | ---------- |